Four Ways to Conduct One-Way ANOVA with Python

 Conclusion: Python ANOVA

 That is it!
-In this tutorial you learned 4 methods that let you carry out one-way ANOVAs using Python.
-There are, of course, other ways to deal with the tests between the groups (e.g., the post-hoc analysis).
+In this tutorial, you learned four methods for performing one-way ANOVAs in Python.
+There are other ways to deal with the tests between groups (e.g., post hoc analysis).

-One could carry out Multiple Comparisons (e.g., t-tests between each group.
-Just remember to correct for familywise error!) or Planned Contrasts.
+One could carry out Multiple Comparisons (e.g., t-tests between each group).
+Remember to correct for family-wise error!
+Or Planned Contrasts.
 In conclusion, doing ANOVAs in Python is pretty simple.

 • Save